 LEADER BIO: An avid hiker and nature enthusiast, Rob also enjoys canoeing, fly fishing, cross‐country skiing and snowshoeing.
 Rob has been spending quality time in the Minden area for some 20 years and is a big fan of the Haliburton Highlands.

 DIRECTIONS: Take Hwy 35 to Minden, turn on Water Street and continue to the Bobcaygeon Rd., approximately 1.5 km.
 Turn right on Bobcaygeon Rd. over the bridge and continue to the first Rd. on your left, Deep Bay Rd.
 (County Rd 2).
 Travel along Deep Bay Rd. for approximately 12km to Devil’s Lake Rd..
 Turn right on Devil’s Lake Rd. and travel 0.5 km to parking lot at the trailhead.
-We will carpool from there to the trailhead at Moore Falls.
 The distance from Minden is approximately 13km and distance from Haliburton is approximately 38km.
 GPS coordinates: N44.8600, W78.8192

 - Devil’s Lake to Petticoat Junction